Learning Multimodal VAEs through Mutual Supervision: Experiments

 \subsection{Learning from Partially Observed Data}

 In this section, we evaluate the performance of \gls{MEME} following standard multimodal VAE metrics as proposed in \citet{Shi2019}.
-The two metrics we selected are \emph{cross coherence} to evaluate the semantic quality of reconstruction, as well as \emph{latent accuracy} in a classification task to examine the representation learnt in the latent space.
-Notably, since our model benefits from its implicit latent regularisation and is able to learn from partially-observed data, we evaluate MEME's performance on the two metrics when different proportions of data are missing in either or both modalities.
-We demonstrate our results on two datasets, namely an image $\leftrightarrow$ image dataset MNIST-SVHN~\citep{lecun2010mnist,netzer2011reading} and an image $\leftrightarrow$ caption dataset CUB~\citep{WelinderEtal2010}.
+Since our model benefits from its implicit latent regularisation and is able to learn from partially-observed data, here we evaluate MEME's performance when different proportions of data are missing in either or both modalities during training.
+The two metrics used are \emph{cross coherence} to evaluate the semantic consistency in the reconstructions, as well as \emph{latent accuracy} in a classification task to quantitatively evaluate the representation learnt in the latent space.
+We demonstrate our results on two datasets, namely an image $\leftrightarrow$ image dataset MNIST-SVHN~\citep{lecun2010mnist,netzer2011reading}, which is commonly used to evaluate multimodal VAEs \citep{Shi2019, shi2021relating, sutter2020multimodal, sutter2021generalized}; as well as the more challenging, but less common, image $\leftrightarrow$ caption dataset CUB~\citep{WelinderEtal2010}.

+Following standard approaches, we represented image likelihoods using Laplace distributions, and a categorical distribution for caption data.
+The latent variables are parameterised by Gaussian distributions.
+In line with previous research~\citep{Shi2019, massiceti2018}, simple convolutional architectures were used for both MNIST-SVHN and for CUB images \emph{and} captions.
+For details on training and exact architectures see~\cref{app:nets}; we also provide tabularised results in~\cref{app:results}.

-\paragraph{Cross Coherence} Here, we focus mainly on the models' ability to reconstruct in one modality, say, $\bt$, given another modality $\bs$ as input, while preserving the conceptual commonality between the two.
-Following \citet{Shi2019,massiceti2018}, we report the cross coherence score on MNIST-SVHN as the percentage of matching digits in the input and output modality, and on CUB we perform \gls{CCA} on input-output pairs of cross generation to measure the correlation between these samples.
+\paragraph{Cross Coherence} Here, we focus mainly on the model's ability to reconstruct one modality, say, $\bt$, given another modality, $\bs$, as input, while preserving the conceptual commonality between the two.
+In keeping with \citet{Shi2019}, we report the cross coherence score on MNIST-SVHN as the percentage of matching digit predictions of the input and output modality obtained from a pre-trained classifier.
+On CUB we perform \gls{CCA} on input-output pairs of cross generation to measure the correlation between these samples.
+For more details on the computation of CCA values we refer to~\cref{app:cca}.